dmikushin/libvncclient/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/fao6m1md3q4g2bwn/branch/master?svg=true)](https://ci.appveyor.com/project/bk138/libvncserver/branch/master)
 [![Help making this possible](https://img.shields.io/badge/liberapay-donate-yellow.png)](https://liberapay.com/LibVNC/donate) [![Join the chat at https://gitter.im/LibVNC/libvncserver](https://badges.gitter.im/LibVNC/libvncserver.svg)](https://gitter.im/LibVNC/libvncserver?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-LibVNCServer: A library for easy implementation of a VNC server.
+LibVNCClient: A library for easy implementation of a VNC client.
 Copyright (C) 2001-2003 Johannes E. Schindelin

 If you have a general question, it's best to [ask in the community chat](https://gitter.im/LibVNC/libvncserver).
 If your concern is about a bug or feature request instead, please use [the issue tracker](https://github.com/LibVNC/libvncserver/issues).

-If you already used LibVNCServer, you probably want to read [NEWS](NEWS.md).
+If you already used LibVNCClient, you probably want to read [NEWS](NEWS.md).

 What is it?
 ===========